About

 – Advanced NMR facilities for measuring 1H relaxation & diffusion of hydrogen, methane, and carbon dioxide at reservoir pressures in unconventional shale cores

-– Expertise in petrophysics, geology, geochemistry, computational chemistry and thermodynamics
+– Expertise in petrophysics, geology, geochemistry, reservoir engineering, and computational chemistry

 Objectives

-Investigate the physical, chemical, and transport processes for hydrogen geostorage/recovery and carbon dioxide utilization/geostorage in unconventional shale, from the molecular scale (nm) to the core scale (cm), using:
+Investigate the physical, chemical, and transport processes for hydrogen geostorage and recovery & carbon dioxide utilization and geostorage in unconventional shale, from the molecular scale (nm), to the core scale (cm), and to the reservoir scale (km), using:

 Advanced NMR (nuclear magnetic resonance) measurements of 1H relaxation at both 20 MHz & 2 MHz (plus diffusion at 2 MHz) on core samples saturated with hydrogen, methane, and carbon dioxide at pressures up to 5000 psi